- 1 Bedrooms

 Palmetto Dunes is a 2000 acre oceanfront resort that reaches from the 3 miles of white sandy beach, through 11 miles of lagoons, 3 golf courses, and 25 tennis courts, to the bikeway under highway 278 that provides access to the Shelter Cove Marina, stores, eateries, and Mall.

-This Palmetto Dunes villa is located in the best oceanfront area of Hilton Head.
-Hampton Place is the Dune's newest resort and has extravagant niceties including two generous pools with sundecks, a kid's pool, and a hot tub.
+This Palmetto Dunes villa is located in the choice oceanfront area of Hilton Head.
+Hampton Place is the Dune's newest resort and has opulent luxuries including two enormous pools with sundecks, a kid's pool, and a hot tub.
 A new exercise center is now available to visitors of this complex .
 Outside showers are located near the beach, as well.
-Gorgeously landscaped grounds, with private walkways all over, take you to the picnic tables and gazebos near the oceanfront.
+Charmingly landscaped grounds, with private walkways all over, take you to the picnic tables and gazebos near the oceanfront.
 Pools are cooled from July 15th to August 15th, and heated from March 15th to April 30th and October 15th to November 30th.
 All beach distances are measured from the center of the complex.

 Bedroom - Master: King

 How to get the best deal on your rental